A Quick Reference Guide for the

 A shared-work plan must apply to one "affected unit."
 An affected unit is a department, shift or other organizational unit of the employer.
 An employer may have more than one shared-work plan.

-All employees in the affected unit must participate, except that an employee who has been employed in the affected unit for less than three months or an employee who would work 40 or more hours a week under the plan may not participate.
+All employees in the affected unit must participate; however an employee who has been employed in the affected unit for less than three months or an employee who would work 40 or more hours a week under the plan may not participate.
 There must be at least two participating employees, determined without regard to corporate officers.

 Employers Who Can Participate